Sigma model on a squashed sphere with a Wess-Zumino term: RG flow of the squashed sphere with WZNW term

 \subsection{Testing the loop expansion}

 The RG equations \eqref{RGequations} are based on a loop expansion of the action.
 Our model has three parameters, $\lambda^2$ (or equivalently $\eta$), $\kappa$, and the discrete parameter $k$.
 So it perhaps is not clear at first which small parameter we are expanding in.
-But recall that the action is \eqref{lagrSquashedSphere},
+But recall that the action \eqref{lagrSquashedSphere} implies

 Since $k^{-1}$ multiplies each term in the same position as $\hbar$, it should be treated as the loop expansion parameter, and indeed each term of the RG equations \eqref{RGequations} has a definite power of $k^{-1}$.
+At large $k$ successive loop contributions are suppressed.

-As a consistency check this expansion in $k^{-1}$ can be compared with a perturbative expansion about the WZNW fixed point action $S_0$, in a calculation similar to the $\kappa=0$ case \cite{BosWZW1987}\cite{Ketov2Loop1987}.
+As a consistency check this expansion in $k^{-1}$ can be compared with a perturbative expansion about the WZNW fixed point action $S_0$, in a calculation similar to the $\kappa=0$ case \cite{BosWZW1987,Ketov2Loop1987}.
 If the CFT action $S_0$ is perturbed by operators $\mathcal{O}^i$ each of which has a well-defined scaling dimension $\Delta_i$,

 then under a RG coarse graining from $\mu$ to $\mu'$, to lowest order in the small parameter $g_i$ the action will transform to